sanekits/vimsane/README.md

 ## This repository is just the installer:
 The 'vimsane' command is on the user's PATH already, and it auto-installs vimsane by doing just-in-time creation of the user's ~/.vim tree if it isn't there.
 So you can tell a new user "run vimsane" and setup is safe and automagic.

-If you have an existing  ~/.vim tree or ~/.vimrc that you value, vimsane will not touch it unless you do "vimsane --update".
+If you have an existing  ~/.vim tree or ~/.vimrc that you value, vimsane will not touch it.

 ## The actual vim config stuff is in the public Github:
 See https://github.com/sanekits/vimsane-cfg